mhoye/Bespoke_IO/README.md

     TRUE, you also need to configure the email.options section correctly.

-10. Finally, in the root folder of your web server, in a terminal, do this:
+12. Finally, in the root folder of your web server, in a terminal, do this:

-      php index.php util/createlogin admin person@company.com admin
+       php index.php util/createlogin admin person@companyname.com admin

+    ... replacing person@companyname.com with your own address.

     This will create an "admin" user on the web service, with the appropriate permissions, and give you that account's password.
 You